General criterion for non-Hermitian skin effects and Application: Fock space skin effects in many body systems

-where $\hat{c}_j$ ($\hat{c}_j^\dagger$) is the fermionic annihilation (creation) operator at site $j$ and $\hat{n}_j=\hat{c}^\dagger_j\hat{c}_j$ is the particle number at site $j$.
-For $\alpha\neq 0$, this model shows the energy spectrum difference between the periodic and open boundary conditions \footnote{See Sec.~\ref{sec:spectra} for the spectral change between the periodic and open boundary conditions.}: The model shows a complex spectrum under the periodic boundary condition but a real spectrum under the open boundary condition.
+For $\alpha\neq 0$, this model shows the energy spectrum difference between the periodic and open boundary conditions \cite{SM}: The model shows a complex spectrum under the periodic boundary condition but a real spectrum under the open boundary condition.
 Thus, we can expect the Fock space skin effect.
 Below, we consider the open boundary condition.